-I depart for Ohiopyle, going through a favorite public art piece, the Connellsville Arch.
+I depart for Ohiopyle, passing beneath a favorite public art piece, the Connellsville Arch.
 (Upon my return the next day, I’m sorry to see that two of the stained glass panels are missing – hopefully just for repair).

 After 10-11 miles of lush forest and Youghiogheny River views, it’s time to take a selfie to send to my favorite person.
 It’s the best way I can “share” with her even though she’s in her cubicle 60 miles away.

 The trip to Ohiopyle feels a bit grueling.
 It’s a 17-mile slight incline.
-I’ve done Connellsville to Ohiopyle maybe 4-5 times in my life, and it always feels a bit challenging to me.
+I’ve done Connellsville to Ohiopyle a bunch of times, and it always feels a bit challenging to me.
 But it’s stunning, and I always look forward to the scenic view about five miles from Ohiopyle’s town center, the one with the rocks and the sun.
 And then, I look forward to reaching Ohiopyle High Bridge – one of my favorite spots anywhere.
 Anytime I have a group in Ohiopyle, we cycle or walk over to the bridge and take in the wonder of Youghiogheny Gorge.

 5:30 p.m.
 Wednesday

 I make it to Ohioyple and decide on a beer at Falls City Pub.
-The server mentions the carnitas taco special for the day, and suddenly I have tacos on the way.
-I wonder whether or not I’ll regret a heavy-ish meal as I pedal to Confluence, 11 miles from here.
+The server mentions the carnitas taco special for the day, and suddenly I have an order of tacos on the way.
+I wonder whether or not I’ll regret this as I pedal to Confluence, 11 miles from here.
 The service at the pub is great!
 I’m able to charge my phone, my server offers to refill my water bottle, and my time on the deck is entirely pleasant.
 Meeting a sweet beagle on my way out also helps :).